-Students in grades 3 through 8 are required to take a Mid-Term Religion Examination and the Archdiocesan Final Religion Examination.
+Students in grades 3 through 8 are required to take the Archdiocesan Final Religion Examination.

 Non-Catholic students are expected to participate in the religious formation and education programs of the school, including, but not limited to, liturgies, religious functions, and religion classes for credit.